Beach Tent at Congress Hall; Photo by Charles Riter

 Belmar

-Pristine beaches await in this family-friendly Jersey Shore town, where you can stay in your choice of historic hotels and quaint bed-and-breakfasts housed in Victorian mansions.
-Find accommodations within walking distance of the beach at the Saltwater Inn, The Inn at the Shore or The Tandem Bike Inn.
+Haven’t been to Belmar yet?
+Here’s what you’ve been missing.
+Pristine beaches and a casual coastal atmosphere in a beloved family-friendly Jersey Shore town.
+Here you can stay in your choice of historic hotels and quaint bed-and-breakfasts housed in awe-inspiring Victorian mansions.
+You can also find fantastic accommodations within walking distance of the beach at the Saltwater InnThe Inn at the Shore or The Tandem Bike Inn.

 Seaside Heights

-For a bustling boardwalk experience, make your way to this beach town, touting an amusement pier, a waterpark, arcades and summer fireworks.
+For a bustling boardwalk experience, make your way to this beach town, touting a thrilling amusement pier, a waterpark, arcades and summer fireworks.
 Book a room in one of the many low-key motels, such as Colony Motel or Luna-Mar Motel, for nearby access to the beach.
 Larger motels include the Aztec Ocean Resort or Hershey Motel.

 Long Beach Island (LBI)